 in which researchers, doctors and patients have joined forces to improve care and find a cure.

 As a European network of national patient advocacy organisations, it’s our mission to empower cavernoma patients in Europe by providing them with high-quality information, resources, tools and emotional support.
-We promote creative, yet strategic interventions and stimulate productive collaborations between researchers, patients and clinicians in order to accelerate better care, treatment options and ultimately to find a cure for cavernoma.
+We promote creative, yet strategic interventions and stimulate productive collaborations between researchers, patients and clinicians in order to accelerate better care, treatment options and ultimately to find a cure for cavernoma/cerebral cavernous malformations (CCM).

-The values of ECA are to be Collaborative, Informative, High quality, Empowering, Supportive and Trustworthy.
+Our values are to be Collaborative, Informative, High quality, Empowering, Supportive and Trustworthy.

 European Cavernoma Alliance is a network of cavernoma patient advocacy groups that are working together to improve the lives and prospects of cavernoma patients (and their carers) by adopting the following goals:

 To promote the creation of CCM centres of expertise across Europe